 It is week 4 of the $100 Room Challenge and this week I worked on creating a DIY Bench Cushion.
 Please keep in mind that I am SO not a crafty sewer.
 Truth: I don’t know how to sew, nor do I own a sewing machine.
-My aunt was gracious enough to sew a seam to avoid a sideways pattern, but, if you are like me, and lack the ability to sew, you certainly can complete this project without a sewing machine; the only thing to keep in mind is making sure you have enough fabric to cover the cushion with the pattern going in the direction that looks best to you.
+My aunt was gracious enough to sew a seam to avoid a sideways pattern, but, if you are like me, and lack the ability to sew, you can certainly complete this project without a sewing machine; the only thing to keep in mind is making sure you have enough fabric to cover the cushion with the pattern going in the direction that looks best to you.

-- A thin piece of wood, also known as underlayment (mine was 5 mm thick) *A note to possibly save you some money: I went to Home Depot and they have scrap wood you can purchase for a reduced price.
+- A thin piece of plywood, also known as underlayment (mine was 5 mm thick)- A note to possibly save you some money: I went to Home Depot and they have scrap wood you can purchase for a reduced price.
 I got mine for under $4.00 (a 70% savings).
 So, check the scrap wood area before buying a whole sheet.
 Home Depot will also cut the wood for you; just be sure you have your measurements.

-- Foam padding *This stuff is expensive!
+- Foam padding– This stuff is expensive!
 I could not believe the price.
 Check for coupons before purchasing.
 Joann’s happened to have 50% off foam, but even with that coupon, I paid about $27 for it!!!
 I chose to go with a 2″ foam, but 3″ is also available… it just costs more.
 Again, know the dimensions of your cushion so you don’t overpay for more than you need.

 - Batting– When figuring out how much batting you need, remember to figure out the length of your bench + the measurement of your foam x2 + your wood x2 + 1″ extra for stapling x2.
 My cushion was 55 3/8″ x 17 1/4″.
 The batting was already wide enough, but I needed 55 3/8 for the length + 4″ for the foam (2″ on each side) + 2″ for the wood (1″ on both sides- more than I really needed, but I’d rather go over a little) + 2″ for wrapping around and stapling (1″ for each side) = 63 3/8″ needed in total.

-- Fabric *Note- I chose to go with an outdoor fabric.
+- Fabric- I chose to go with an outdoor fabric.
 I feel like it’s a little more durable, and easier to spot clean since I can’t exactly throw my cushion in the laundry whenever it gets dirty.
 The dimensions are figured the same way as your batting.
 If your bench is not as long as mine, the fabric was already 55″ in one direction, so keep that in mind… ask the associate cutting the fabric what’s best.
 They are SO helpful!

-Directions: How to Make A No-Sew Bench Cushion
+How to Make A No-Sew Bench Cushion

-Start by cutting your foam down to size.
+Start by cutting your foam to size.
 While the length of my foam was cut in the store (55 3/8″) the width was wider than what I needed.
 While I have heard that an electric knife is great for cutting foam (that’s what they used in the store), I don’t have one, so I used a utility knife, and it did just fine.
 Make sure to measure and draw a line to guide your knife.

 We left off last week with me having spent $33.52.
 Since that time, here’s what I’ve spent.